Breast pain after menopause can come in many forms

 Infection.
 Infection of the breast (mastitis) or an abscess can cause severe pain.
 Mastitis is most common in lactating women, but it can occur at any age.
 Nursing or chafing from clothes can irritate the skin overlying the nipple — possibly allowing bacteria to enter and infect the breast.
 Mastitis causes fever and breast swelling, redness, and tenderness.

 Injury.
-Any trauma to the breast (including breast biopsy or surgery) can cause localized pain that may last for weeks or months.
-Occasionally, trauma causes inflammation and a clot in a superficial vein of a breast (thrombophlebitis) that results in pain and swelling but rarely anything more serious.
+Any trauma to the breast (including breast biopsy or surgery) can cause localized pain that may last for many weeks.
+Occasionally, trauma causes inflammation and a clot in a vein under the skin of a breast (superficial thrombophlebitis) that results in pain and swelling.

 Medications.
 Some prescription medications can also cause breast pain.
 Apart from hormone drugs, the most common culprits are certain cardiovascular and psychiatric medications.